Car Air Conditioning Service

 Your vehicle should be taken to a qualified workshop such as Pacific Garage on a regular basis to ensure the air conditioner system continues performing correctly as well as having the mechanics check out the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to alert you to any components that may need renewal in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to alert you to any components that may need renewal in the near future or those that are already worn beyond repair.

 Pacific Garage in Ballina are qualified to undertake air conditioning repairs, services and regas on most makes and models.